diku-dk/futhark-book/practical-matters.rst

           (0..<n)

-At the time of this writing, the ``futhark-opencl`` compiler will fail with the not particularly illuminative error message ``Cannot allocate memory in kernel``.
+At the time of this writing, the ``futhark-opencl`` compiler will fail with the not particularly illuminating error message ``Cannot allocate memory in kernel``.
 The reason is that the compiler is trying to compile the ``map`` to parallel code, which involves pre-allocating memory for the ``a`` and ``b`` array.
 It is unable to do this, as the